Timtroll/xAPI-Spec-Ru/xAPI-About.md

 requirements, while continuing to support other adopters that might not do so.

 <a name="interpret-text-table"></a>
-### 2.2 Guidelines for Interpreting Descriptive Text and Tables
+### 2.2 Руководство для Interpreting Descriptive Text и Tables
 As a rule of thumb, if the guideline appears technical or seems to be a requirement, interpret it as such.
 This is especially true of longer, more, detailed explanations and of tables, each of which would be unintuitive and/or lengthy to dissect into a list of requirements.